ltwardy/Advent-of-Code-2022/README.md

 # AoC-2022
-My solutions to the Advent of Code 2022 puzzles.
+My solutions to Advent of Code's 2022 puzzles.